Azure-Samples/azd-template-artifacts/docs/development-guidelines/development-process.md

 ## Create relevant milestones

 Create milestones that issues can be assigned to so ETA can be better established and completion progress assessed.

+## Collaborators

+> [NOTE]
+> For Microsoft authored samples only: collaborators should be added to a team with write access under the [Azure-Samples Org](https://github.com/Azure-Samples)